- Created: Saturday, 01 May 2010 14:58

 - The number of racing events scored toward individual season championships will be a maximum of the total number of events, less the prescribed mandatory dropped race(s).

 - All PKRA Championship classes, as declared by the board prior to the start of the season, will be eligible for season end championship awards.
-If there have been fewer than five entries for 51% of the events, the class will be placed on probationary status in the following season.
+If entries for a class have averaged less than five, the class will be placed on probationary status in the following season, and be dropped if the average remains below five during that probationary season.
 (See Special Entrants and Awards at PKRA Events above)

 - All season-end awards are intended to recognize the accomplishments of club members.
 To be eligible for any season-end award, it must be earned while a club member.
 If a membership expires prior to, or during a championship series, the member has 30 days to renew in order to remain a current club member and be eligible for season-end awards.
 During this period, members can race and practice at member fees, however, the membership will be back dated to the expiration of the previous membership.
 If the member doesn't renew within this time period, their membership is canceled and they must pay non-member fees to race and practice.
 New members, or people with expired memberships, can purchase a membership and be eligible for current season-end awards if they have not raced in any of the current series races, i.e.; they didn't pay non-member fees to race in any of the current series races.
 If an eligible member purchased their membership during a current series, their mandatory dropped race(s) will be counted towards any missed races.
 Any non-member who competed in any of the current series races (paying non-member fees) will not be eligible for the current season-end awards.
 All official entrants are scored during each race and their cumulative points are tallied at the end of the competition season.
 Non-members and members who are ineligible for season-end awards will still continue to receive points during the competition season, however, they will not receive awards during the annual banquet.